foundryvtt/dnd5e/wiki/Adventure-Importer.md

 #### Display Journal

-This import action can display a specific journal entry once importing the adventure is complete, perfect for showing the introduction or getting started pages.
+This import action can display a specific journal entry once importing the adventure is complete, perfect for showing the introduction or 'getting started' pages.
 This action will also run when using quickstart.

 ID: `displayJournal`